What is Diwali and how is it celebrated?

 What is Diwali?

-The business community considers it an auspicious time to start new ventures, as the festival coincides with the Hindu New Year.
+The business community considers Diwali an auspicious time to start new ventures.
 It also holds special significance for married couples and babies celebrating their first Diwali, as both sides of the family can come together.

 In India, it’s a five-day festival featuring different ceremonies each day, with the third day being the main event.

-On Diwali night, most Hindus offer prayers to Lakshmi, the goddess of wealth, and Ganesh, the god representing good fortune and wisdom for the coming year.
+On Diwali night, most people offer prayers to Lakshmi, the goddess of wealth, and Ganesh, the god representing good fortune and wisdom for the coming year.

 As the religious ceremony comes to a close, sweetmeat offerings are placed in front of the deities, and small clay lamps known as diyas are arranged inside homes and outdoors, too.
 The aim is to attract Lakshmi’s attention and guide her towards these twinkling lamps to bestow blessings and prosperity for the year ahead.